-[Subject to standing order 23(a), any two councillors may sign, including the Chair or Vice Chair on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.]
+[Subject to standing order 23(a), the Chair and Vice Chair any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.]

 The above is applicable to a Council without a common seal.